hushell/pmf_cvpr22/README.md

 sh download_cifarfs.sh
 sh download_miniimagenet.sh
 ```
-To use these two datasets, set `args.dataset = cifar_fs` or `args.dataset = mini_imagenet`.
+To use these two datasets, set `--dataset cifar_fs` or `--dataset mini_imagenet`.

 ### Meta-Dataset
 We implement a pytorch version of [Meta-Dataset](https://github.com/google-research/meta-dataset).
 Our implementation is based on [mboudiaf's pytorch-meta-dataset](https://github.com/mboudiaf/pytorch-meta-dataset).
 The major change is we replace the `tfrecords` to `h5` files to largely reduce IO latency.
-This also enables efficient DDP data-loading otherwise tfrecords leads to iterative dataset.
+This also enables efficient DDP data-loading otherwise tfrecords leads to streaming dataset which is less easy to DDP.

 The dataset has 10 domains, 4000+ classes.
 Episodes are formed in various-way-various-shot fashion, where an episode can have 900+ images.
 The images are stored class-wise in h5 files (converted from the origianl tfrecords, one for each class).
-To train and test on this dataset, set `args.dataset = meta_dataset` and `args.data_path = /path/to/meta_dataset`.
+To train and test on this dataset, set `--dataset meta_dataset` and `--data_path /path/to/meta_dataset`.

 To download the h5 files,
 ```